Heather Roan Robbins

 One sunny day by Fish Lake we watched whooping cranes swoop and swirl in a spiral of light, looking like a Japanese print and singing a resonant haunting song.
 All of nature stopped and listened, and I got a hint as to why Crane was the totem of the Aanishinaabe leadership clan.

-St Paul, MN: We move to the Twin Cities so my mate, Dr. Wren Walker Robbins, a two spirit of Mohawk dissent, could continue her work training science teachers in a multicultural approach to science education.
-We work together in our search for the intersection between cultures and spiritual paths, science, intuition, and art, all tributaries on the great River of life.
+St Paul, MN: In 2007 moved to the Twin Cities so my mate, Dr. Wren Walker Robbins, a two spirit of Mohawk dissent, could continue her work training science teachers in a multicultural approach to science education.
+We dove back into city life, and worked together in our search for the intersection between cultures and spiritual paths, science, intuition, and art.
+The Twin Cities have both the largest Urban Native community and the nickname Paganistan for its collection of alternative and earth-based spiritual groups; a place with a wonderful, questioning, gender-fluid accepting, creative, yet mid-western wholesome, spirit.
+The astrology scene percolates here; I presided over MN Stars, the Minnesota chapter of the national astrological organization NCGR for 4 years and wrote my first 4 books.

-The Twin Cities feel like an amalgam of all the places we’ve lived.
-I stay connected to all these homes, these places that fed my soul; they inform all the work I do.
+I stay connected to all these homes, these places that fed my soul; they all inform all the work I do.
+The internet keeps me connected to my far-flung friends and clients.
 What can I do for you?

 - 2008-present: Access Astrology Blogtalk Radio with Anne Ortlee and Mark Wolz